LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 All 4 of these will reach the same inbox.

-Aliases are extremely useful, but they are nonstandard features.
-Not every provider supports them, or supports them in the same way.
-We can't assume that `joechest@gmail.com` and `joe.c.hest@gmail.com` are the same.
-You must use the exact email you signed up with.
+**IMPORTANT**: Aliases are a nonstandard features.
+Not every email provider supports them, or supports them in the same way.

 # What is a `ludumdare.com/compo` account?